A Structured Dialogue Process for Working Through Challenging Issues

 Write it down and read it together so that there is no disagreeing about what you each thought was going to happen.

 Working through difficult dialogues can be extremely challenging.
-If you are unable to successfully work something through, I suggest finding someone—a counselor, mediator, NVC trainer or facilitator—to help you.
+If you are unable to successfully work something through, I suggest finding someone—a counsellor, mediator, NVC trainer or facilitator—to help you.